hitspot-company/hitspot/docs/1_0_6_version_release.md

 ### Likers Page
 Implement a page displaying the people that have liked a spot.

+### Transaction
+Implement transaction for creating a spot

 ## 4. Bugs

 Implement bug fixes: